asingh2kk/AITravelAgent/README.md

 # AI Travel Agent

-An interactive AI agent that generates personalized day-trip itineraries based on your chosen city, interests, and real-time weather data.
+An interactive AI agent that generates personalized trip itineraries based on your chosen city, interests, and real-time weather data.
 Built using LangGraph, LangChain, and a LLaMA-3 model, with a Gradio-powered user interface.

 ## Features